CSR Goals for Senju Metal Industry Co., Ltd.

 1. Prohibition of Forced Labor

-• ・The Company appropriately maintains employment-related documents of all workers including those terminated workers, and will store them securely by applicable laws and regulations.
+• ・The Company appropriately maintains employment-related documents of all employees including those who terminated, and will retain them securely in accordance with applicable laws and regulations.

-• ・The company shall not impose unreasonable restrictions on the access and movement of workers to and from company facilities.
+• ・The Company does not impose unreasonable restrictions on employees’ movement in and out of company provided facilities.

 2. Prohibition of Child Labor

-• ・The age of the worker is verified by an appropriate mechanisms to prevent the hiring of those who either have not completed compulsory education or do not meet the minimum employable age stipulated by the government.
+• ・The age of the employee must be verified by an appropriate mechanisms to prevent the hiring of those who have not completed compulsory education or do not meet the minimum employable age stipulated by the government.

-• ・When accepting student workers as interns, the Company will manage them according to applicable laws and regulations, and provide necessary support and educational training to protect the students' rights and safety.
+• ・When accepting student workers as interns, etc., the Company will manage them according to applicable laws and regulations, and provide necessary support and training to protect the rights and safety of the students.

 3. Working Hours

-• ・Overtime work shall be performed upon request from the Company and be performed in agreement with the workers.
+• ・Overtime work is carried out at the request of the Company and with the employees’ agreement.

 4. Wages and Benefits

-• ・Regardless of the worker’s employment status, the same work and qualifications ensure equal pay and access to benefits.
+• ・Regardless of the employee’s employment term, the same work and qualifications ensure equal pay and access to benefits.

-• ・Unfair wage reductions are prohibited.
-Additionally, wages must not be reduced or withheld as disciplinary measures.
+• ・Unlawful wage reductions are prohibited.
+Additionally, there will be no deductions or withholdings of wages as disciplinary action.

-• ・Workers shall receive a pay statement at the end of each pay period that clearly states the basis for calculating wages.
+• ・Employees receive a pay statement at the end of each pay period that clearly states the basis for calculating wages.

 5. Prohibition of Discrimination and Harassment / Humane Treatment